 Q7.
 How consumers research products using mobile search and review sites

-The 5 best sources for reviewing mobile marketing statistics in 2018?
+The best mobile marketing statistics compilation sources in 2021?

 This update to this post features some of the latest updates on mobile statistics and we will continue to update them through the year.
 But more recent data can be sourced.
 To conclude we highlight some of the best sources to make the business case for investment in mobile marketing in your presentations and business cases to colleagues or clients.

-- 1. Google Consumer Barometer.
-A regular survey for different countries starting in 2011, this enabled you to prepare your own reports.
+- 1. Google Consumer Barometer is a regular survey for different countries starting in 2011, this enabled you to prepare your own reports.
 Google's Consumer barometer enables you to create similar reports.

-- 3. Flurry Mobile Analytics.
-This is a great source for showing the overall level of app usage across the four major mobile app platforms by country and drilling down into the popularity of individual apps for different sectors like retail, banking and travel.
-For example, the latest mobile app growth figures from Flurry show growth of category use by more than 50% in many categories.
+- 2. Flurry Mobile Analytics is a great source for showing the overall level of app usage across the four major mobile app platforms by country and drilling down into the popularity of individual apps for different sectors like retail, banking and travel.

-We hope this compilation of statistics about mobile usage and effectiveness continues to be useful - please share if it is and we'll continue to update it in 2017.
+We hope this compilation of statistics about mobile usage and effectiveness continues to be useful - please share if it is and we'll continue to update it.